 We won’t go into detail with each of the types of big data, but you can check out the referred readings below to learn more!

 Big data examples — everyday applications of big data

 Now that you know the definition of big data, it’s time to talk about some practical applications of big data in your every-day life.
 You might use big data every day and not even know it!
 Check out some big data examples below!

-The healthcare industry is a fantastic big data example since it relies on big data to organize some of their most sensitive information.
+The healthcare industry is a fantastic big data example, since it relies on big data to organize some of their most sensitive information.
 It takes more than one hand to count all the data sets that healthcare institutions have access to, which is why big data organization is crucial.
 When hospitals and other healthcare facilities use big data, they’re able to store information like patient records, prescriptions, treatment, and so much more — allowing them to have a birds-eye view of their facility’s trends and patterns.

 These trends and patterns can translate and transform into ideas that can better the client’s experience.

-When it comes to retail, there is tons of data to consider — making the retail industry another great example of big data application.
+When it comes to retail, there are tons of data to consider — making the retail industry another great example of big data application.
 Stores want to know how many units they sell, which units sell the best, what their monthly revenue is, what their losses are, and what marketing strategies work the best for their particular store.
 With big data, retail stores can organize this information effortlessly to find the best ways to market to their audience and bring in the most revenue year-over-year.